 Campus housing is available at Eagle Heights and University Houses.
 You will need to work with the department to complete all paperwork before you can apply for on-campus housing.

 You may like to apply to live in a "coop" (cooperative housing) very near to campus.
 The advantage of this is that you can live near campus and pay a relatively low rent.
 The members of most coops form a sort of community.
 Each coop has its own identity and philosophy.
 Some have a religious affiliation, but most do not.
-The members of a coop usually have responsibilities such as preparing meals for the group on a rotational basis, cleaning parts of the house (assigned shores shared equitably).
-Here are three different kinds of coops:
+The members of a coop usually have responsibilities such as preparing meals for the group on a rotational basis, cleaning parts of the house (assigned chores shared equitably).
+Here are two options:

 The following are links to associations that offer affordable housing: